axone-protocol/docs/docs/tutorials/nonos-tuto-2.md

 ---
 # Video Tuto #2 - Governance

-🚀 Welcome to the second episode of Nono's Tuto !
+🚀 Welcome to the second episode of Nono's Tuto!
 Your tutorial series to become an expert developer on the Axone protocol 🔥

 📚 In this second episode, we'll be focused on the governance architecture on Axone with some theory and some live examples !